 That is a sigh of relief by every low profile car owner because they can now finally work under their car without the fear of having damaged something or having the car fall off.

-These ramps are best suited for exotic and sports cars with are closer to the ground.
+These ramps are best suited for exotic and sports cars that are closer to the ground.

 As per its name, Trailer-Aid ramps are aimed to assist trailers rather than cars and trucks.